Gacharic Spin: 2014–2016: Winner, Music Battler and Certain Fluctuation: Kakuhen

 In October 2014, they signed to major label Victor Entertainment releasing the compilation album Gachatto Best: 2010−2014 (ガチャっとBEST<2010−2014>, Gachatto besuto <2010−2014>).

 The double A-side single "Naked Liar/Melting Candy" (赤裸ライアー / 溶けないCANDY, Sekira raiā/tokenai kyandē) was released in February 2015, with "Melting Candy" being the Gacha Gacha Dancers' (Mai and Arisa) debut single.
 This was followed in June by the single "Don't Let Me Down", which was used as the final ending theme song of anime series Dragon Ball Kai.

-Performer, Arisa left the band in July 2015 to focus on her studies entering her senior year of high school, and Mai's sixteen-year-old high school classmate and fan of the band, Nenne (Nenne Konishi), was recruited in her place.
-The following August, they played at the J-Pop Summit in San Francisco and the album Music Battler was released in September.
+Performer Arisa left the band in July 2015 to focus on her studies entering her senior year of high school, and Mai's sixteen-year-old high school classmate and fan of the band, Nenne (Nenne Konishi), was recruited in her place.
+The following August, they performed at the J-Pop Summit in San Francisco, and the album Music Battler was released in September.

-Founding vocalist Armmy, died on October 15, 2015.
+Founding vocalist Armmy died on October 15, 2015.
 No cause of death was disclosed.